 “Get Out” Review

-Get Out [2017] – ★★★1/2 🦌 An atmospheric and strange combination of The Stepford Wives (1972) and Guess Who’s Coming to Dinner (1967), but with some “over-the-top” horror in the mix and, thus, hardly offering anything new or subtle by the end.
-Get Out is one of the best-reviewed films of this year.
-It is a…
+Get Out [2017] – ★★★ 🦌 An atmospheric, albeit strange, combination of The Stepford Wives (1972) and Guess Who’s Coming to Dinner (1967), but with some “over-the-top” horror in the mix and hardly offering anything new or subtle by the end.
+Get Out is one of the best-reviewed films of 2017.
+It is a debut film…

 “Raw” Review